shlomnissan/gl3x/docs/pages/guide/installation.md

 ```
 This approach is useful if you want full control over which components are enabled, or if you’re not using the provided presets.

-## Installing Gleam
+## Installing GL3X

-Once you’ve built Gleam, you can install it system-wide and integrate it into your own projects.
-Installation can be done using the provided scripts, after which Gleam is discoverable through CMake’s standard `find_package` and `target_link_libraries` workflow.
-If you prefer, you can also integrate Gleam manually by adding its headers and linking the compiled library directly.
+Once you’ve built GL3X, you can install it system-wide and integrate it into your own projects.
+Installation can be done using the provided scripts, after which GL3X is discoverable through CMake’s standard `find_package` and `target_link_libraries` workflow.
+If you prefer, you can also integrate GL3X manually by adding its headers and linking the compiled library directly.

 ### Install scripts
 Run the install script for your platform: